miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 # Terminology

-The key words "MUST", "SHOULD", and "MAY" in this document are to be interpreted as described in RFC 2119.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-- LTV: Long-Term Validation
-- ES-BES, ES-T, ES-XL, ES-A
-- Indirect Signing
-- External Reference (refs)
+- **LTV (Long-Term Validation)**: a validation model that preserves the ability to verify the validity of a signature over extended periods of time by using timestamps, validation information, and renewable archive protection.
+- **SIG-B (Signature Base level)**: The base signature level of LTV-JWS consisting of a JWS containing a protected signing certificate hash.
+- **SIG-T (Signature Timestamp level)**: A signature level extending SIG-B by adding a timestamp used to provide trusted proof that the signature existed at a specific point in time.
+- **SIG-LTV (Signature Long-Term Validation level)**: A signature level extending SIG-T by adding all validation information required for long-term validation of the signature.
+- **SIG-LTA (Signature Long-Term Archive timestamp level)**: A signature level extending SIG-LTV by adding an archive timestamp used to preserve the entire validation state of the signature.
+- **External Reference (refs)**: An indirect signing model for external data using the "refs" array containing external references with hash values.
+Verification of this indirect signing model requires hash validation in addition to signature verification.

 # Overview

+## LTV Diagram
 ## Goals
 ## Design Principles
 ## Relationship to JWS

 # Data Model